Hoofdkussenboekjes

 My brother and I used to spend hours crafting mixtapes of our favorite radio pop shows.
 We would painstakingly hit record and pause to avoid the DJ’s chatter, creating our own uninterrupted music experience.

-I stumbled upon a Sony Walkman WM EX112 for a bargain.
+I found a Sony Walkman WM EX112 for a bargain.
 I couldn’t wait to use it again.

 The spindle didn’t run.
 That meant the drive belt was probably stretched or decayed.
 So I looked for a replacement belt on the Internet.
 To my surprise, you can find a belt for almost any old cassette player.
 I found mine on fixyouraudio.com.
 I believe they are based in the Czech Republic; anyway, the belt will arrive within 2 days.